Inquiry Question 3: Why are epidemiological studies used?

 Prevention of non-infectious disease operates at three levels:

 - Secondary prevention.
-Detects disease early (screening).
+Detects disease, or those at risk, early (screening).

 - Tertiary prevention.
 Reduces complications of established disease (rehabilitation, ongoing management).